Simple and efficient four-cycle counting on sparse graphs: Saving constant factors in runtime via sorting

 Compare Lines~\ref{algc4sort:u_begin}~--~\ref{algc4sort:u_end} of Algorithm~\ref{alg:c4sort} to the corresponding steps in Algorithm~\ref{alg:c4}: instead of looping over all neighbors $y \in N(u)$, and then checking explicitly if $y \prec v$, we only loop over the vertices $y \in N(u)$ with $y \prec v$ without actually checking the $\prec$ condition.
 Because of the sorted order of the neighborhood $N(u)$, the vertices $y \in N^{-}(u)$ will come at the beginning; since $u \prec v$, these will automatically satisfy $y \prec v$.
 Then, the vertices $y \in N^{+}(u)$ come in sorted order, where we observe that $v \in N^{+}(u)$.

-Thus, these loops should be faster by constant factors.
-We plan to verify this in future experiments.
+Thus, these loops are faster by constant factors.
 We also observe that the preprocessing step itself should be asymptotically faster than the other steps of the algorithm.
+See Appendix~\ref{sec:arraysort_wallclock} for actual wallclock running time.

-\begin{proposition} The preprocessing step can be implemented in $O(m \log \bar \delta(G))$ time and $O(n)$ space. \end{proposition}
+\begin{proposition} The preprocessing step can be implemented in $O(m \log \bar \delta)$ time and $O(n)$ space. \end{proposition}